Financial-Times/origami/CONTRIBUTING.md

 To pass additional check on the PR we will need to approve UI Review and UI Tests from [Chromatic app](https://www.chromatic.com/reviews?appId=64faf6b1815b6c0106f82e74).
 Once both checks are approved, the pull request can be merged.

+If you need any assitance with the reviews or this process please contact us on the [#origami-support](https://financialtimes.enterprise.slack.com/archives/C02FU5ARJ) Slack channel.

 ## Releasing

 When your component is reviewed by the component's code owners, usually the Origami team, it is ready for release: